Anhaachan/docker-samples/README.md

 ## CONTAINERIZING PROJECTS
 1.real_amateur
- - learn some docker basics and use it there.
+ - Learn some docker basics and apply them here.

 2.pg_test
- - this is from work lab. testing some containirez postgre images.
+ - A work lab project for testing some containerized PostgreSQL images.

 3.volume_test
- - creating volume
+ - Creating a volume
- - using different volume in same container
+ - Using different volumes in the same container